rschristopher/ischristtrue.com/src/modern-views/schisms.md

 From a Roman Catholic perspective, what would need to change about the Orthodox churches for them to unify?
 We can look at Eastern Catholics to get an idea.
 Not much changes, but they must grant authority to the pope.
 Unification according to Roman Catholicism is thus not about Christ, but about the authority of the pope.

+Catholics claim that papal supremacy is from Peter.
-Would the apostle Peter agree with the Roman Catholic claim of the infallibility of the pope's teaching as head of the church?
+Would the apostle Peter agree with the Roman Catholic claim of supremacy and the infallibility of the pope's teaching as head of the church?
 Did not Paul once rebuke Peter on his official teaching?
 Did not Christ himself rebuke Peter many times?